gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This appendix lists the specifications on this application profile of ACE, based on the requirements defined in Appendix A of {{I-D.ietf-ace-key-groupcomm}}.

-* REQ1a - Specify which roles a group member requires to access each resource at the KDC: see {{ssec-admitted-methods}}.

-* REQ1b - If the value of the GROUPNAME URI path and the group name in the Access Token scope (gname in Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}) do not match, specify the mechanism to map the GROUPNAME value in the URI to the group name: not applicable, since a match is required.
+* REQ1 - If the value of the GROUPNAME URI path and the group name in the Access Token scope (gname in Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}) do not match, specify the mechanism to map the GROUPNAME value in the URI to the group name: not applicable, since a match is required.

 * REQ2 - Specify the encoding and value of roles, for scope entries of 'scope': see {{sec-format-scope}} and {{ssec-auth-req}}.